khulaifi95/ACS/Project/Report/Report.md

 ### 3. Method 2k

-We next formulate the curling play problem and improve the learning approach with further reasearch into the objective.
+We next formulate the curling play problem and improve the learning approach with further research into the objective.

 #### 3.1 Problem Formulation

-The problem of curling gameplay generally deals with the task of sliding a cue stone towards a target area in a controlled manner.
+The problem of curling game play generally deals with the task of sliding a cue stone towards a target area in a controlled manner.
 The stone is initially stationed at the centre of a house.
 The goal of the task is to achieve the highest score in another house on the sheet of ice.
 Curling is a game played by two teams of players, which involves competition and cooperation consistently.
 We here simplify the case where only one throw is considered.
 The agent is aimed to learn the control policy for sliding the cue stone such that after the release, the trajectory of stone leads to a better score given the current scenario on the ice.
 The scoring rules stipulate that the score of the winning team in each round is the number of stones closer to the centre of house than the opponent's closest stone.
 Since the score on the court is determined before the throw, the goal of the agent is equivalent to achieving the most score after one throw.
 Each team takes turn to play 8 stones in a round.
 Thus there are no more than 15 stones on the sheet for the agent.
 When the team with the closest stone wins, the other team scores 0.
-However, we can still differentiate the result with the advantage in scores over the opposite team.
-The goal is thus to maximise the advantage of scores in a round after the throw.
-Suppose the distance from every friendly stone $m_i$ and opposite stone $n_i$ to the centre of house $c$ is denoted as *dist(~,c)*, the score is determined by the number of stones that satisfy:
+However, we can still differentiate the result with the advantage and loss in scores over the opposite team.
+The goal is thus to maximise the difference of scores in a round after the throw.
+Suppose the distance from every friendly stone $m_i$ and opposite stone $n_i$ to the centre of house $c$ is denoted as *dist(~,c)*, the reward $R_t\in[-8,8]$ is determined by the number of stones that satisfy:
 $$
 dist(m_i, c) \in (\min_i dist(n_i, c), \min_j dist(m_j, c)]
 $$